 Memorable Manitobans: Gordon Harold Aikins (1887-1954)

-Born on 20 August 1887, son of J. A. M. Aikins and Mary B. McLellan, he was educated at the Toronto Church school and the University of Manitoba, graduating with an Arts degree from the latter, in 1907.
+Born at Winnipeg on 20 August 1887, son of James Albert Manning Aikins and Mary B. McLellan (?-?), he was educated at the Toronto Church school and the University of Manitoba, graduating with an Arts degree from the latter, in 1907.
 He attended the University of Chicago Law School, was called to the Manitoba Bar in 1910, then joined the Winnipeg law firm established in 1879 by his father.
 He was made a King’s Counsel in 1925.
 At the time of his death, he was senior partner in the law firm of Aikins, MacAulay, Moffatt, Dickson, Hinch and McGavin.
-He served as President of the Canadian Bar Association (1942).
+He served as President of the Canadian Bar Association (1942) and the Manitoba Sugar Company (1940-1952).
 He was also a director of several companies, including the Great-West Life Assurance Company, Canada Permanent Trust Company, Canada Permanent Mortgage Company, Canada Cement Company, Canadian Indemnity Company, Canadian Fire Insurance Company, and Holt Renfrew and Company.

 During the First World War, he joined the Canadian Expeditionary Force, going overseas with the rank of Major and returning as Brigade Major of the Third Canadian Infantry Brigade.
 He was wounded in action and had a leg amputated that caused life-long pain.
 He was mentioned in despatches and received the Distinguish Service Order in 1918.
 He was later made an honorary Colonel of the Winnipeg Rifles.

-In 1911 he married Myrtle Chalmers Clint, daughter of Dr. G. J. Clint.
-They had four daughters: Mrs. R. D. Mulholland, Margaret Anne Aikins (wife of G. H. Sellers), Frances M. Aikins (wife of C. S. Riley), and Mrs. R. W. Farren.
+On 28 June 1911, he married Myrtle Chalmers Clint (1888-1975, daughter of Dr. G. J. Clint) and they had four daughters: Jean Somerset Aikins (?-?, wife of Robert D. Mulholland), Margaret Anne Aikins, Myrtle Frances Mary “Dime” Aikins (1917-?, wife of Conrad Sanford Riley), and Mrs. R. W. Farren.
 He was a member of Grace United Church.
 Fond of golfing, shooting, riding and fishing, he was a member of the Manitoba Club, Winnipeg Winter Club, and St. Charles Country Club.
 He received an honorary doctorate from Laval University.
 He served as Chairman of the Board for the Riverbend School from its establishment to when it joined with the Rupert’s Land Girls School to form the present Balmoral Hall School.

 “Col. Aikins, city lawyer, dies at 67,” Winnipeg Free Press, 3 May 1954, page 1.